hillchoon/netauto/README.md

 $ python3 ~/netauto/fireblade.py -l ~/garage/hosts.list -f ~/garage/cli.update.firewall.xyz -m commit
 ```
 ## Hidden switch in a list of host or commands
 All Fireblade Netauto scripts support a hidden switch in a file of a list of hosts or commands.
-This switch comes in handy when you want the scripts to toggle some of the hosts or commands respectively.
+This switch comes in handy when you want the scripts to toggle some of the hosts or commands without having to delete them.
 To do that, a '#' shall be added at the begining of the line, see examples below:
 ```
 $ cat ~/garage/hosts.campus.a
 host1.com